twentyhq/twenty/README.md

 </p>
 <br>

-We’ve spent thousands of hours grappling with traditional CRMs/platforms like HubSpot, Pipedrive and Salesforce to align them with our business needs, only to end up frustrated—customizations are complex and the closed ecosystems of these platforms can feel restrictive.
+We’ve spent thousands of hours grappling with traditional CRMs/platforms like Pipedrive and Salesforce to align them with our business needs, only to end up frustrated—customizations are complex and the closed ecosystems of these platforms can feel restrictive.

 We felt the need for a CRM solution that empowers rather than constrains, which inspired us to create Twenty.
 We’re building the next-generation open-source CRM that offers you the flexibility to shape it according to your business objectives and meet your team’s unique needs.
 We’ve packed Twenty with powerful features to give you full control and help you win more deals.